teocala/DUBeat/README.md

 ### Dependencies
-`DUBeat 1.0.0` depends almost exclusively on the [lifex][] 1.4.0 installation and its dependencies.
-Check its [download and install][] page to verify you satisfy all its dependencies.
+`DUBeat 1.0.0` relies almost exclusively on the [lifex][] `1.4.0` installation and its dependencies.
+Check its [download and install][] page to verify you satisfy all its requirements.
 In particular, the library has been implemented using:
 - [CMake][] = `3.16.3`
 - [Doxygen][] = `1.8.17`
 - [Graphviz][] = `2.42.2`

-and all the other packages are included in the lifex `mk` module, `2022.0` version.
+and other libraries included in the lifex `mk` module, `2022.0` version.
 This module can be downloaded from [here][] and we refer again to the [download and install][] page for its installation.
 In particular, this package contains:
 - [ADOL-C][] = `2.7.2`
 - [Boost][] = `1.76.0`
 - [deal.II][] = `9.3.1`